microsoft/infersharp/README.md

 ## Get Started
 ### GitHub Action
-The instructions on how to run Infer# as a GitHub Action can be found here: [C# Code Analyzer](https://github.com/marketplace/actions/c-code-analyzer).
+The instructions on how to run Infer# as a GitHub Action can be found here: [Infer# Action](https://github.com/marketplace/actions/infersharp).

 ### Docker Image
 Alternatively, use our Docker image: